 Can antivirus detect ransomware?

 It depends.
 Known ransomware is detected by most antivirus apps; however, the newest ones may remain undetected for a long time.
-That’s why it is crucial to invest in cleaner software with a constantly updated database of viruses — like the Malware Removal tool in CleanMyMac.
+That’s why it is crucial to invest in cleaner software with a constantly updated database of viruses — like the Protection feature in CleanMyMac.

 How to remove ransomware virus and restore the files?